apache/druid/docs/multi-stage-query/api.md

 This endpoint accepts [INSERT](reference.md#insert) and [REPLACE](reference.md#replace) statements.

-This endpoint also accepts SELECT queries.
+As an experimental feature, this endpoint also accepts SELECT queries.
 SELECT query results are collected from workers by the controller, and written into the [task report](#get-the-report-for-a-query-task) as an array of arrays.
 The behavior and result format of plain SELECT queries (without INSERT or REPLACE) is subject to change.